Dialogue journal: Reading

 In dialogue journal interactions, reading and writing are integrated as communicative activities.
 A few researchers have directly explored the value of dialogue journal writing for developing and assessing reading competence, especially for students acquiring English as a second language and in literature and reading classes with developing readers.
-One question about the writing it to what extent, and in what ways, it serves as a reading text.
+One question about the writing is to what extent, and in what ways, it serves as a reading text.

 Walworth described the use of dialogue journals to individualize instruction for profoundly deaf college students in advanced college-level reading classes.
 The written interactions with her students, still struggling with reading and writing in English, provided her with an immediate, ongoing assessment of individual levels of comprehension.
 Walworth's analysis shows the growth of student comprehension, as student entries began to predict and clarify story plot and character relationships and get at the "deep reasoning" of the characters in the novels.
 She argues that the teacher/student interactions provide students with opportunities to "try out ideas" and explore the edges of their comprehension, taking the risks that advanced adult reading requires.
 Walworth's analysis demonstrates how a teacher and a student can work together, first to determine the student's schema or background knowledge and then to make use of it to promote understanding of the meaning of the text.

 Studies with hearing students learning English in university courses find similar patterns, with the writing of the teacher providing continuity and coherence to ideas discussed, flow to the writing, and mutual understanding of ideas.